 ordered by any court,

-having to the extent, practicable, consulted with SYD with a view to agreeing the form, content, timing and manner of Disclosure.
+having to the extent practicable, consulted with SYD with a view to agreeing the form, content, timing and manner of Disclosure.

-You may use the Confidential Information for the purpose of exercising or enforcing any right or remedy, the performance of any obligation under these conditions, or bringing or defending any action or claim for breach of these conditions (Permitted Purpose) only, and not for any other purpose (including any purpose that may have an adverse effect on SYD or its business).
+You may use the Confidential Information for the purpose of exercising or enforcing any right or remedy, the performance of any obligation under these conditions, or bringing or defending any action or claim for breach of these conditions (Permitted Purpose) only, and not for any other purpose (including without limitation any purpose that may have an adverse effect on SYD or its business).

-If you Disclose Confidential Information you must use reasonable endeavours to ensure that no person to whom you Disclosed that Confidential Information Discloses it to any other person and that no such person uses the Confidential Information for any other purpose other than for the Permitted Purpose.
+If you Disclose Confidential Information you must use reasonable endeavours to ensure that no person to whom you Disclose that Confidential Information Discloses it to any other person and that no such person uses the Confidential Information for any other purpose other than for the Permitted Purpose.